 But the fattener farmer recovers their capital in 5 months.
-The sow farmer waits 8 months for the first piglet sale, runs through ₱200,000 in operating capital before any revenue comes in, and watches some neighbors fail at it because the management is harder.
+The sow farmer waits 8 months for the first piglet sale, runs through six figures in operating capital before any revenue comes in, and watches some neighbors fail at it because the management is harder.

 This is the most important business-model decision in Philippine pig farming.
 Get it wrong and you'll be running on fumes for years.
-Get it right and a small farm can clear ₱400,000-₱650,000 annually.
+Get it right and a well-run 5-sow hybrid can still clear ₱100,000 or more a year.

 Here's the honest math for both, and how to decide which one fits your situation.